dirwebdev/flexbox_4.0/setup/gpt_instructions.md

 ### 01. At the start of each layout:
 - Create an `ascii` drawing of the layout we are going to
     - Create an `ascii` drawing of both mobile and desktop versions
-- Give commands without descriptions to make branch
+- Give commands without descriptions to make branch for
 - Enter that branch
-- Create file structure
-    - Create the necessary project files for each layout.
-        - Folders
-        - Files (empty files)
-        - Placeholder
-    - Create layout_01.zip (or whatever layout we are doing)
-    - the layout_.zip files you generate will be the starting point, blank slate for the layout.

 ### 02: Completing the layout:
 - When we are done with each layout: